Homotopy Theory for Ordered Simplicial Complexes: Introduction

 \subsection{Acknowledgments}

 Thank you so much to Inna Zakharevich and Brandon Shapiro, and also to my advisors Maru Sarazola and Mike Hill, for all their help and guidance.
 This project would not have been possible without their support, suggestions, and mentorship.
+I would also like to thank the anonymous referee who suggested looking into properties of $\sSetBC$ and $\Osc$, which resulted in the last section of this paper.